 Sustainable CT Community Certification ReportDownload PDF Version

-This is the Sustainable CT Certification Report of Mansfield, a Sustainable CT silver certified applicant.
+This is the Sustainable CT Certification Report of Durham, a Sustainable CT bronze certified applicant.

-Mansfield was certified on October 31, 2022 with 500 points.
-Listed below is information regarding Mansfield’s Sustainable CT efforts and materials associated with the applicant’s certified actions.
+Durham was certified on August 02, 2021 with 225 points.
+Listed below is information regarding Durham’s Sustainable CT efforts and materials associated with the applicant’s certified actions.

-The designated Sustainable CT contact for Mansfield is:
+The designated Sustainable CT contact for Durham is:

-Each approved action and supporting documentation for which Mansfield was approved for in 2022 appears below.
+Each approved action and supporting documentation for which Durham was approved for in 2021 appears below.
 Please enjoy this opportunity to view and learn from the information and materials provided.

 1. Inclusive and Equitable Community Impacts

 Approved Information: 1.1.1 Applied to Sustainable CT Action 8.1 - Durham Farmers Market (10pts) updated 10/12/2020

 Documentation Details: This equity application for actions is requested to be applied towards Sustainable Action 10.1.
 Durham has historically been known for its agricultural feel which made sense that this Equity Tool Kit application should be applied to Durham’s Farmers’ Market.
 The efforts to coordinate this event in executing and disseminating how Durham welcomes all to enjoy this atmosphere have dramatically improved over the last year.
 All people can connect through food.
 Food is a universal language.
 A Farmers’ Market core purpose sets the ground work to connect people through providing a destination to purchase local food, support local business, and create a partnership of offering prepared food.
 All is available in a safe, relaxed, and congenial atmosphere that provides specialized amenities for folks to make an afternoon of it.